tdshipley/tdshipley.github.io/_posts/2020-03-02-selling-teams-on-change-as-a-qa.md

 > It is easier to ask forgiveness than seek permission. - [Grace Hopper...](https://quoteinvestigator.com/2018/06/19/forgive/)

 Guess what - it is true!
-So below is my approach based on this advice to trying to convince people of a new idea.
+So below is my approach based on this advice on convincing people of a new idea.

 ### Disclaimer
 This is my own personal approach and not all people and companies are the same.
 Don't just blindly follow what some stranger says on the internet.
 You will be taking time away from delivery following this approach so try not to do it around important deadlines.
 Use your own judgement.